the-wise-lab/transition-learning-public/README.md

 This code is project-specific, and is not intended to be used outside of this project as it refers to directories and files that are specific to this project.

+> [!IMPORTANT]
+>
-> ⚠ **NOTE**: Setup for this package involves installation of dependency packages with specific versions to ensure replicability.
+> Setup for this package involves installation of dependency packages with specific versions to ensure replicability.
 These are relatively up to date as of now (2024), but will become outdated in the future.
 It may be best to install this package within a virtual environment to avoid conflicts with other packages that are more up to date.

->
+> [!IMPORTANT]
-> ⚠ **NOTE**: Some of the code used in this project makes use of [Jax](https://jax.readthedocs.io/), which may not run run on Windows.
+ Some of the code used in this project makes use of [Jax](https://jax.readthedocs.io/), which may not run run on Windows.
 As such, this code can only be assumed to work properly on Linux/MacOS (or Windows using [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10))

 ### 📓 Running notebooks